 FOR 260 Conservation of Natural Resources (3 Credits)

-Examines current utilization and issues surrounding natural resources availability and management, as well as the effect of human population on resource use and the environment.
+Examines current use and issues surrounding natural resources availability and management as well as the effect of human population on resource use and the environment.
 Includes critical analysis of sustainable development and resource use concepts, including principles of conservation and management.
-Emphasis placed on current issues.
+Emphasizes current issues.
 Two-day field trip required.

 FOR 271 Applied Forest Ecology (3 Credits)